Ralim/IronOS/menu.md

 Advanced mode is preffered.

-In simple mode you first need to have the tip at room temperature to start, and then when promped place the tip into a cup of boiling water, wait a few seconds and then press a button to confirm.
+In simple mode you first need to have the tip at room temperature to start, and then when prompted place the tip into a cup of boiling water, wait a few seconds and then press a button to confirm.

-In advanced mode, follow instructions on the screen, you will need to adjust the ranges to find two calibration points by measuing the tip temperature directly.
+In advanced mode, follow instructions on the screen, you will need to adjust the ranges to find two calibration points by measuring the tip temperature directly.
 This tends to be significantly more accurate.

-If you do calibrate your own values for a tip because its missing from the menu or because you think the one in the menu is really wrong, raise an issue on github and I'm happy to look at adding it or revising the existing settings.
+If you do calibrate your own values for a tip because it's missing from the menu or because you think the one in the menu is really wrong, raise an issue on github and I'll be happy to look at adding it or revising the existing settings.

 ### Boost mode